Ceticx0/CameraPoseEstimation-MRE/README.md

 **camera\_to\_tag\_pose\_0**
 `Pose3d(Translation3d(x=2.660625, y=0.237158, z=0.137607), Rotation3d(x=-2.874303, y=-0.340958, z=2.417726))`

-Already this seems wrong, for now I’ve been ignoring rotation, but the translation assumes the apriltag is 0.137 m above the camera if I’m reading it correctly?
-That is obviously not true which you can see in the photo, the camera is about 0.23m off the ground in reality for reference
+~~Already this seems wrong, for now I’ve been ignoring rotation, but the translation assumes the apriltag is 0.137 m above the camera if I’m reading it correctly?
+That is obviously not true which you can see in the photo, the camera is about 0.23m off the ground in reality for reference~~ <- I'm not sure of this anymore, reading the conversion function it makes sense why z wouldn't correspond to world height
-I’m not sure why this number would be wrong, the only modification that's being made is openCVPoseToWPILib, which, guess what, is directly stolen from polaris as well.
+I’m not sure why this number would be wrong, the only modification that's being made is from openCVPoseToWPILib, which, guess what, is directly stolen from polaris as well.

 ```python
 def openCVPoseToWPILib(tvec: np.typing.NDArray[np.float64], rvec: np.typing.NDArray[np.float64]) -> Pose3d: